I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 Running distance: 1.02 km

-activityMinutes: 26 and activitySeconds: 26 were read, and the app converted them to 26 × 60 + 26 = 1586 seconds. runningDistanceAvailable: true was set, and the running distance of 1.02 km was also accurately obtained.
+activityMinutes: 26 and activitySeconds: 26 were read, and the app was able to convert them to 26 × 60 + 26 = 1586 seconds. runningDistanceAvailable: true was set, and the running distance of 1.02 km was also accurately retrieved.

 Step 5: Availability Check and Fallback Processing

-The Foundation Models multimodal feature requires an Apple Intelligence-compatible device and iOS 27 or later.
-In an actual app, it is necessary to implement a fallback to Vision.framework OCR processing for cases where it cannot be used depending on the device or settings.
+The multimodal feature of Foundation Models requires an Apple Intelligence-compatible device and iOS 27 or later.
+In actual apps, you need to implement fallback to Vision.framework OCR processing for cases where it may not be available depending on the device or settings.

 func analyzeImage(named imageName: String) async -> RingFitResult? {

 // ① Attachment API requires iOS 27 or later.
-Devices on earlier versions fall back to Vision
+Devices running earlier versions fall back to Vision

 guard #available(iOS 27, *) else {